OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Defense Option 3: Allow-list Input Validation

-Various parts of SQL queries aren't legal locations for the use of bind variables, such as the names of tables or columns, and the sort order indicator (ASC or DESC).
-In such situations, input validation or query redesign is the most appropriate defense.
-For the names of tables or columns, ideally those values come from the code, and not from user parameters.
+If you are faced with parts of SQL queries that can't use bind variables, such as the names of tables or columns as well as the sort order indicator (ASC or DESC), input validation or query redesign is the most appropriate defense.
+When names of tables or columns are needed, ideally those values come from the code and not from user parameters.

+#### Sample Of Safe Table Name Validation

-But if user parameter values are used for targeting different table names and column names, then the parameter values should be mapped to the legal/expected table or column names to make sure unvalidated user input doesn't end up in the query.
-Please note, this is a symptom of poor design and a full rewrite should be considered if time allows.
+WARNING: If user parameter values are used for targeting different table names and column names, this is a symptom of poor design and a full rewrite should be considered if time allows.
+If that is not possible, developers should map the parameter values to the legal/expected table or column names to make sure unvalidated user input doesn't end up in the query.

-Here is an example of table name validation.
+In the example below, since `tableName` is identified as one of the legal and expected values for a table name in this query, it can be directly appended to the SQL query.
+Keep in mind that generic table validation functions can lead to data loss as table names are used in queries where they are not expected.

 ```text
 String tableName;